Orange stripped cat on exam table .jpg

-Diagnosing FIP is difficult because veterinarians don’t have a specific test that can confirm FIP.
+Diagnosing FIP is difficult because although there are new tests available, veterinarians don’t have one specific test that can confirm FIP.
 Laboratory tests that scan for FIP virus are often positive in any cat that has feline coronavirus, whether it has mutated or not.
 Remember that feline coronavirus infection is very common in cats, and many aren’t affected by the infection.

 A positive test doesn’t necessarily mean that FIP is the cause of a cat’s signs or symptoms.
 Your veterinarian will need to run multiple tests to get a big picture of whether the FIP virus is present, including analyzing blood samples for internal organ damage, examining samples of fluid obtained from the belly or chest, X-rays (radiographs), and ultrasound to look for fluid and organ damage, and testing for antibodies to FIP/coronavirus or viral particles.

 Many cases of FIP are presumed based on the cat’s clinical signs or symptoms and the combined findings from the tests, but they are not officially diagnosed.
 In some cases, diagnosis can only be made after the cat has passed away by performing a necropsy, which is like a human autopsy, and biopsying samples of organ tissues.

 Unfortunately, no licensed, federally approved cure for FIP exists in the USA.
 Several types of treatments are being investigated that may be helpful for cats with FIP; however, these treatments remain under study and are not available in the USA.
 There are several types of treatments that have been studied, which act as antiviral drugs against the FIP virus and may be helpful for cats with FIP.
 They include a nucleoside analog called GS-441524 and an antiprotease inhibitor called GC376.